 2. Do keyword research

-Once you've established which themes and keywords you'd like to target, consult an online analysis tool to help you identify keyword difficulty and search volumes for those terms.
+For further topic and keyword inspiration, consult these online analysis tools to help you identify keyword difficulty levels and search volumes for your chosen terms.

 AnswerThePublic is a great way to find questions your audience might be asking.
 It combines the auto complete searches from Bing and Google and presents them in a graphical search cloud format.
 The infographics can be downloaded and used in reporting and presentations, or the data can be exported to a .CSV file in a spreadsheet.